altayaydemir/altay-dot-wtf/data/books/company-of-one.md

 Historian Henry Adams stated that power is a tumor that ends up killing its victims’ sympathies.

-## Ch4: Growing a Company That Doesn’t Grow
+## Chapter 4: Growing a Company That Doesn’t Grow

 Churn is what happens when existing customers decide they don’t want to be customers anymore.
 So the revenue they generated needs to be replaced with revenue from new customers.
 If your churn is higher than your user acquisition rate, then you’re in a downward spiral.

 We often think that we need to have everything in place—all the systems, all the automations, all the processes—to be ready to launch a digital product.
 We want everything all polished and perfect before we hit “publish.”
 But most of the time this doesn’t happen.
 Most of the time, in fact, waiting until everything is totally perfect can only hurt or delay your launch.

-## Ch5: Determining the Right Mind-Set
+## Chapter 5: Determining the Right Mind-Set

 When you focus on solving problems or on making a difference, passion may follow, because you’re actually involved in the work you’re doing instead of just dreaming that you might be passionate about something.

-## Ch6: Personality Matters
+## Chapter 6: Personality Matters

 The best marketing is never just about selling a product or service, but about taking a stand—showing an audience why they should believe in what you’re marketing enough to want it at any cost, simply because they agree with what you’re doing.

 **Guy Kawasaki believes, we should create products that make specifically identified groups of people very happy and ignore everyone else.**

-## Ch7: The One Customer
+## Chapter 7: The One Customer

 You don’t get referrals by just meeting the standard expectations of customer service—people rarely find it worth mentioning to others that a company did just enough to help them but nothing more.
 You have to do much more than that to evangelize customers if you want them to talk about your company favorably.
 A great example is a now-infamous story from the tech world about a customer service call to RackSpace, an enterprise-level cloud hosting provider.
 The call center rep heard someone in the background of a support call mention that he was hungry and wonder about ordering something.
 She quietly put the customer on hold, ordered a pizza to be delivered to the address she had on file, and went back to assisting the customer with his problem.
 Twenty minutes later, still on the phone with the customer, she heard a knock in the background and told him to go answer the door, saying, “It’s your pizza.”
 The pleasant unexpected experience led to not only a very happy (and full) customer but also a story that would be shared thousands of times online.
 This is the kind of customer service that builds reciprocity: your customer gets something unexpected and then feels the need to help your business, not only by remaining loyal but also by telling others.